 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have breathing problems (such as asthma or emphysema), cornea or eye problems, narrow angle glaucoma, nerve or muscle problems (such as ALS [Lou Gehrig's disease], Lambert-Eaton syndrome, myasthenia gravis), or trouble with swallowing.
 Make sure your doctor knows if you have received botulinum toxin for any reason in the past several months.

 - Serious muscle reactions have been reported within hours to weeks after receiving this medicine.
-If you start to have muscle weakness or trouble with swallowing, talking, or breathing, call your doctor right away.
+If you start to have muscle weakness, loss of bladder control, or trouble with swallowing, talking, or breathing, call your doctor right away.
 In some situations, these problems could be life-threatening and may require treatment in a hospital or clinic.

 - This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth while you are using this medicine.